jkindly/PayPalPlugin/UPGRADE.md

+### UPGRADE FROM 1.7.5 to 1.7.6

+1. Setting sandbox mode and increased logging can be configured via the `SYLIUS_PAYPAL_SANDBOX_ENABLED` and `SYLIUS_PAYPAL_LOGGING_INCREASED` environmental variables.
+   These variables take precedence over configuration nodes.

 ### UPGRADE FROM 1.7.2 to 1.7.3

 1. #### Removed overwriting of shipping address in `CompleteOrderAction` and introduced shipping address update to PayPal.